engineering-collaboration/book/docs/book/collaborating-within-a-codebase/merge-requests.md

 ### Static Analysis

 Static analysis scans the code as text without actually executing it.
-It verifies that we follow agreed-upon conventions in our solution to maintain consistent readability, avoid bugs, and prevent security vulnerabilities before running our code.
-Static analysis is run at every step of our code change: pre-merge, post-merge, and pre-release.
+It verifies that our solution follows consistent standards to maintain readability, avoid bugs, and prevent security vulnerabilities.

-The most fundamental form of static analysis uses pattern matching to ensure our compliance with internally agreed-upon code formatting.
-We follow our organization's conventions regarding the type of whitespace, indentation, maximum line length, naming of objects, etc. We execute code linters specific to the programming language and extend these to cover the needs of our team.

 Maintaining a consistent code base reduces friction when integrating our work within and across our teams by reducing the cognitive load when reading code.
 People can focus on the content of what is being written if the syntax layout is identical to the layout of their work.

+The most fundamental form of static analysis uses pattern matching to ensure our compliance with internally agreed-upon code formatting.
+We follow our organization's conventions regarding the type of whitespace, indentation, maximum line length, naming of objects, etc. We run language-specific code linters and extend these to cover the needs of our team.

 Aside from programmatic syntax, we utilize static analysis practices for documentation.
 Pattern matching enforces practices that enrich embedded documentation by flagging improperly formatted comments across functions and objects.
 External documentation follows style guides that we enforce by configuring our static analysis tools.